Look-ARound/LookARound/README.md

 ## Notes

 ## License
   MIT License

-  Copyright (c) 2017 Ali Mir, John Nguyen, Siji Rachel Tom, Angela Yu
+  Copyright (c) 2017 Ali Mir, Angela Yu, John Nguyen, Siji Rachel Tom

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal